How much sugar in the life of a believer is a question to be faced.

 Pancakes plied with syrup on Shrove Tuesday and a slice of chocolate cake at a friend’s birthday party are not likely to be our downfall; anxiety about them could.

-Worse perhaps it was over-indulgence in both that killed him.
+Worse perhaps it was quite likely over-indulgence in both that killed him.
 With chronic excess carbs from our food the glucose is trapped in the organ, the surplus stored as lipids.
 Fatty liver disease is the consequence; the only proven treatments interestingly are beeswax and a severe cutback of all sugar and starches.
-Otherwise it's terminal and was along with too much wine probably the cause of Beethoven's early demise.
+Otherwise it is terminal; it took the genius' life.

 But some who are suffering from what Dr Campbell called “the saccharine disease” may feel called to give up sugar for ever; as an alcoholic would refrain from all booze.
 It is I would suggest definitely from the Devil’s pantry; in small quantities it is probably fine.